 The printer itself is very easy to use, with a one-button design and motion control.
-The app was very easy and fun to use, as well as pretty much straightforward, without any complications.
 The film was easy to install; simply align the yellow strap from the film to the one on the printer; once you start the printer, it will automatically eject the film cover.

 It was very easy to print photos from the app; it takes only 12 seconds to fully print a photo.

 It is too bulky to be carried around in a park unless you have a backpack.
 I don’t think it would fit in your pants unless you have very large pockets.

 The printer quality is very good, and it doesn’t look cheap.
 However, it is built entirely from plastic, so I’m not feeling confident about dropping it.